 Depilation removes the part of the hair above the surface of the skin.
 Methods include shaving and over-the-counter (OTC) creams, which may contain barium sulfate and/or calcium thioglycolate.

 Epilation involves removing intact hairs with their roots.
 Methods to temporarily remove hairs include tweezing, plucking, waxing, and epilating devices used at home.
 Some methods have longer-lasting, sometimes permanent effects, but the treatments often must be repeated.
-These methods include electrolysis, thermolysis, and laser treatments (see Noncancerous Skin Growths: Using Lasers to Treat Skin Problems).
+These methods include electrolysis, thermolysis, and laser treatments (see Sidebar 1: Using Lasers to Treat Skin Problems).

 Eflornithine cream, applied twice a day, slows the rate of hair growth and, with long-term use, may increase the amount of time between hair removal treatments.